 Using your brand to confront stereotypes and stigmas can be a powerful way to gain support for your business.
 Always, an American menstrual hygiene product manufacturer, launched a campaign with an inspirational commercial that aired during the 2015 Super Bowl.

 The campaign was created to highlight society’s gender disparities and the stigma associated with playing sports “like a girl,” implying playing like a boy is better.
-The advertisement’s message was clear: girls are just as capable as boys, and the term “like a girl” should not be used to degrade anyone.
+The brand advertisement’s message was clear: girls are just as capable as boys, and the term “like a girl” should not be used to degrade anyone.
 The message made this ad campaign one of the tear-jerking brand advertising examples of all time.

 2- Anheuser-Busch: Whassup